lpullynen/guide/Writerside/topics/Add-user-competencies.md

 # Set user competencies

-As Competency Manager, you can manually add and edit competencies for other users through the Competency Center.
+As a Competency Manager, you can manually add and edit competencies for other users through the Competency Center.

 <procedure title="Set competencies for a single user" id="set_competency_for_a_single_user">
 <step>Go to <ui-path>Competency Center > Users</ui-path> and find the user.</step>